pauliejes/SandboxDocs/docs/architecture.md

 [TOC]

-# Architecture Overview

-The VW Sandbox is composed of two major components: 1) the server side and 2) the client application.
-The VW Sandbox can also be viewed by its [File Organization](#file-organization).
+This architecture guide will provide information on the server, editor, engine, and drivers.
+However, one powerful way to extend the VW Sandbox without knowing too much about or changing the architecture is to write custom graphics.

-## Writing Custom Graphics
+# Writing Custom Graphics

-Most simulation development involves manipulating existing entity types (e.g., 3D models, primitive shapes, particle systems).
-Sometimes simulation developers will need to create custom graphic entity types that directly interface with THREE.js (e.g., an ocean, an orthographic camera, an advanced particle system, custom animation, custom shaders).
+Most simulation development involves manipulating existing Graphic types (e.g., 3D models, primitive shapes, particle systems).
+Sometimes simulation developers will need to create custom Graphic types that directly interface with THREE.js (e.g., ocean, orthographic camera, advanced particle system, custom animation, custom shaders).

-As an example of writing a custom graphic, let's make a custom sphere graphic.
+At its core, writing a custom graphic type involves defining a node definition.
+As an example of writing a custom graphic, consider making a custom sphere graphic type.

 Node definition